datenanfragen/verein-website/content/donate/q-and-a.en.md

 * **What happens to the data that I provide for the donation?**

-    Depending on your payment method you will need to provided different kinds of data.
+    Depending on your payment method you will need to provide different kinds of data.
 We spent a lot of time trying to minimize the data that you need to enter, though.
-If you need a legally valid verification for your donation we will need to get your address and keep it according to the lawful retention limit, too.
+If you need a legally valid receipt for your donation we will need to get your address and keep it according to the lawful retention limit, too.
 The exact data we get from you or our payment providers is listed in our [privacy policy](https://datenanfragen.de/privacy).

 * **How can I donate anonymously?**